 Background: As a partner with Bellwether Education Partners, Sara Mead directs the organization’s early childhood work and leads teams analyzing policies and advising clients on a variety of early childhood, elementary, and secondary education issues.
 Her areas of expertise include preschool, Head Start, charter schools, and teacher quality across the P-12 continuum.
 Since joining Bellwether in 2010, Sara has provided strategic advising support to foundations, advocacy organizations, and early childhood operators.
 Her work has been featured in media outlets including The Washington Post, The New York Times, Slate, and USA Today, and she is a regular contributor to U.S. News & World Report’s Knowledge Bank vertical.
 Before joining Bellwether, Sara directed the New America Foundation’s Early Education Initiative.
 She has also worked for Education Sector, the Progressive Policy Institute, and the U.S. Department of Education.
 From 2010-2017, Sara served on the District of Columbia Public Charter School Board, which authorizes charter schools in Washington, D.C.
+Sara currently serves on the board of the National Association for Charter School Authorizers (NACSA).
 She holds a bachelor’s degree in public policy from Vanderbilt University.

 Experience at Bellwether: policy research and analysis, long- and short- form writing, strategic advising, foundation advising